 I am happy to do just the morning drop off or just the afternoon pick up to fit in with parents work schedules.

-I AM HAPPY TO PROVIDE FOR SINGLE DAYS, JUST MORNING, JUST AFTERNOON, SNOW DAYS WHEN SCHOOL IS CLOSED, EMERGENCY CHILDCARE etc.
+I AM HAPPY TO PROVIDE FOR SNOW DAYS ETC. WHEN SCHOOL IS CLOSED, EMERGENCY CHILDCARE etc.

 PLEASE FEEL FREE TO CALL ME AND WE CAN DISCUSS YOUR REQUIREMENTS.

 OUR CONTRACTS ARE FOR TERM TIME ONLY, WRAP AROUND BEFORE AND AFTER SCHOOL